nighthawkcoders/python-pages/_posts/2023-08-17-markdown-html_fragments.md

 plugins:
 - jekyll-remote-theme
 ```
 - Extensive customization of CSS may require advanced knowledge and can be time-consuming for beginners.
-I have observed many Students spending  <mark>to much of their time writing custom CSS </mark>.
-It is better, for now, to learn to extend or change a GitHub theme and work with fragments of Markdown or HTML.
+I have observed many Students spending  to much of their time writing custom CSS.
+It is better, for now, to <mark>learn to extend or change a GitHub theme</mark> and work with fragments of Markdown or HTML.

 ## Hacks
 At the end of this week you should select your theme and start customizing your page.
 - Students should select a theme from the available options in the _config.yml file and start customizing their page accordingly.
-- Try alter index.md with images and links according to some of your personal interests.
+- Try to alter index.md with images and links according to some of your personal interests.
 For instance, make an outline of your classes, school activities, and homework requirements.
+Add your freeform picture.
 - Google `Markdown Cheatsheet` or `W3Schools HTML Tutorial` for guideance.
 Try to do something on your index.md not discussed in this blog.